NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

          \- **none**: 1.0

-  .. [#] Summer vs winter shading seasons are determined per :ref:`shadingcontrol`.
-  .. [#] If ExteriorShading/WinterShadingCoefficient not provided, defaults as follows:
+  .. [#] If WinterShadingCoefficient not provided, defaults as follows:

          \- **external overhangs** or **awnings**: 0.0 (unless :ref:`window_overhangs` are specified, in which case geometric shading is explicitly modeled)